 COBI Bricks Vs LEGO: Understanding the Difference

 So, are COBI Blocks as good as LEGOs?
-The short answer is YES!
-Although there are some differences between COBI and LEGO and we will go into more detail below.
+The short answer is YES but there are some differences between COBI and LEGO and we will go into more detail below.

 First a Little Background About LEGO:

-LEGO makes all kinds of sets but notably, LEGO has never offered Military style legos, and that is where COBI Military sets come in….
+LEGO makes all kinds of sets but notably, LEGO has never offered Military style legos. and that is where COBI Military sets comes in….